How to Lubricate Your Locks and Save Money – Basic Lock Maintenance Advice Everyone Should Know

 What Can I use to Lubricate a Lock if I Don’t Have WD40?

 You will need a product similar to WD40 which is suitable for your particular lock.

 When I am asked what is the best lubricant for locks I tend would say that there are other brands which can be cheaper than WD40 such as GT85.
-I am always open to trying different brands however I find that WD40 has the best spray nozzel.
+As a locksmith providing professional door lock maintenance services I have tried different brands however I find that WD40 has the best spray nozzel.